-The Executive Headteacher will decide when it is necessary to charge for optional activities, and the levels of charge will be set annually by the Executive Headteacher on the recommendations of the governing body.
+The HT will decide when it is necessary to charge for optional activities, and the levels of charge will be set annually by the HT on the recommendations of the finance committee.
 The charges, when determined, will be published on the school's website and appended to this policy.
 Optional extras are:

 - Education provided outside of school time that is not: - part of the national curriculum - part of a syllabus for a prescribed public examination that the pupil is being prepared for at the school - part of religious education - Examination entry fee(s) if the registered pupil has not been prepared for the examination(s) at the school - Extended day services offered to pupils.
-Charges will cover the costs of teaching/non-teaching staff engaged to provide the activity or brought in to run the club - breakfast club - after-school clubs - supervised homework sessions - Transport (other than transport that is required to take the pupil to school or to other premises where the local authority/governing body have arranged for the pupil to be provided with education) - Board and lodging for a pupil on a residential visit - Visits to school by professionals eg: theatre groups, dancers, musicians, artists etc. - Note: If school charges for any other activities that take place outside of school hours, they should be listed here ...
+Charges will cover the costs of teaching/non-teaching staff engaged to provide the activity or brought in to run the club - breakfast club - after-school clubs - lunch club (not included in 15 hr free entitlement) - childcare - supervised homework sessions - Transport (other than transport that is required to take the pupil to school or to other premises where the local authority/governing body have arranged for the pupil to be provided with education) - Board and lodging for a pupil on a residential visit - Visits to school by professionals e.g. theatre groups, dancers, musicians, artists etc.